qbicsoftware/sample-notificator-cli/README.md

 portal.unsubscription.baseurl = www.my-awesome-website/unsubscribe
 ```

-Please don't use quotation marks `"` for the values!
+NOTE: Please don't use quotation marks `"` for the values!